davep/bird2glass/README.md

 - Every single tweet is turned into its own Markdown file.
 If you tweeted a lot, expect a *lot* of files to be created.
 - Back in the day, before you could attach media to tweets, I used TwitPic a lot.
-This tool attempts to detect TwicPic images and tries to embed them using an `iframe`.
+This tool attempts to detect TwitPic images and tries to embed them using an `iframe`.
 - Where attached media is available and easy to work out, it is stored in the vault as an attachment.